ansys/pydpf-composites/doc/source/_static/README.md

-Static files will be found here (like images and other assets).
+Static files can be added here (like images and other assets).